 Back in Palm Beach, Beatriz moves on with her life, spending time with her sisters.
-Walking on the beach one day, Nick finds her, and takes her to his beachfront home.
+Walking on the beach one day, Nick finds her and takes her to his beachfront home.
 This becomes their meeting place.
-They spend time together there when he’s in town and Beatriz goes there to receive calls from him when he’s away.
+They spend time together there when he’s in town, and Beatriz goes there to receive calls from him when he’s away.
 For Christmas, he gave her a diamond tennis bracelet.

 Eduardo is always in the background of Beatriz’s life.
-The spend time together and Eduardo takes her on one of his nighttime escapades.
+They spend time together and Eduardo takes her on one of his nighttime escapades.
 This is how she leans that he’s involved in acquiring and using explosives as part of the struggle for Cuba’s liberation.

 Eduardo steps in to dance with her and talk with her.
-She realizes for the first time that his interest in her may not be purely platonic and they share a kiss.
+She realizes for the first time that his interest in her may not be purely platonic, and they share a kiss.
 She also learns that they will be going to Cuba as part of the CIA’s plans.
 Eduardo is to be a pilot in an invasion that is planned.
 Stunned by it all, Beatriz escapes to the bathroom.

 Keep your relationship confined to the bedroom, and we won’t have a problem.
 Flaunt it in society again, and you will learn what a formidable enemy my family can be.Nick’s fiancee to Beatriz.

 Two weeks after the party, on the day that Beatriz returns Nick’s diamond bracelet to him because of his betrayal, she returns home to learn of the invasion of Cuba.
 The invasion at Playa Girón, the Bay of Pigs, was a terrible failure.
-Eduardo was one of the over a thousand of men that were captured.
+Eduardo was one of the over a thousand men that were captured.

 Between her secret meetings with Nick and her meetings at pro-Fidel gatherings, Beatriz’s mother was suspicious.
-She wants to set up Beatriz with Isabel’s fiance’s cousin but Beatriz manages to ward off the matchmaking.
-When the fiance threatens to call off the wedding because of the rumors, her parents decide to send her off to live with her aunt in Madrid.
-Beatriz doesn’t want to get married but her mother doesn’t accept that.
+She wants to set up Beatriz with Isabel’s fiancé’s cousin, but Beatriz manages to ward off the matchmaking.
+When the fiancé threatens to call off the wedding because of the rumors, her parents decide to send her off to live with her aunt in Madrid.
+Beatriz doesn’t want to get married, but her mother doesn’t accept that.
 If she refuses to go to Madrid, she will be thrown out of the house.
 Beatriz objects, saying that she doesn’t want to be like her mother, and her mother slaps her.